metabrainz/listenbrainz-server/docs/general/data-update-intervals.rst

 =============================================== =========================================

 This complicated schedule is caused by ListenBrainz having a lot of interconnected parts that work at different scales.
+We also urge our users to keep calm when you find that some listens have not been recorded -- there are various reasons for that -- see below.

+However, sometimes things break -- it's just a fact of life.
+If you think something is broken, please let us know either in our forums or on IRC ( see https://metabrainz.org/contact ).
+We are very much engaged in making this project work correctly and not lose any critical data, so rest assured that we're taking all of this quite seriously.

 For more details, read on!

 Listens and Listen Counts